 The Harley L. McDevitt Inquisition Collection consists of several hundred items, from printed volumes to unique manuscripts and images.
 The project is intended as a resource for students and researchers and thus contains thematic introductory essays to materials and digital facsimiles of documents.

-Manuscripts of Modern America contains collection-level descriptions of the Department's processed holdings in this area, accessible via the menu at left.
-Individual collections are typically distinguished by unity of provenance; consequently, the collections described on this site vary greatly in size, from a single manuscript to several thousand.
+- Other North American manuscript collections are also descripted online, some with links to finding aids.
+Individual collections are typically distinguished by unity of provenance; consequently, the collections described on this site vary greatly in size, from a single manuscript to many thousands.

 This project features discussions, descriptions and images of coins, currency, and tokens used in Colonial and Confederation America, based primarily on examples in the Department of Special Collections.
 The following sections of the project are currently available online: